2x-Hra/Dicee-game/README.md

 Simple dice game ,implemented by HTML , CSS and JS

 ## How it works
-Clone the files , and open index.html in your browser.
+Check this <a href= "https://2x-hra.github.io/Dicee-game/"> website </a> in your browser.
 Everytime you refresh the page dices gonna change and who ever has the bigger number wins :)) that simple!